shreya5340/Face-Recognition-Mood-Attendance-System-with-Bitmoji-Conversion/README.md

 3. The system will automatically log attendance for recognized faces in a designated CSV file.

 4. To exit the application, press q.

+## Note

+- The attendance register will be updated only after the ATTENDANCE.ipynb file is terminated completely.
+- Name of the attendance register will be saved by the date on which it will be run with CSV file extension.

 ## Limitations